imh/gnss-analysis/README.md

 This flag indicates that the result of its `compute` function should be stored separately for each data point.
 It can also be stored as a fold via `keep_as_fold=True`.
-  - A maps's `compute` function takes as arguments a data point and the result of the `compute` function of its dependencies.
+  - A maps's `compute` function takes as arguments a data point, the result of the `compute` function of its dependencies, and some `parameters` from the `SITL`.
 These dependencies will be input in the `current_analyses` argument.
 (It also takes the previous folds, just to have a common type signature, but should not use them)
   - A map can depend on folds and other maps.
 - **Summaries:**
   - A summary node is an `Analysis` with `is_summary=True` in the constructor.
   - The results of a summary node's `compute` function cannot also be stored as a map or fold.
-  - A summary's `compute` function takes as arguments the whole data set and the result of the `compute` functions of its dependencies.
+  - A summary's `compute` function takes as arguments the whole data set, the result of the `compute` functions of its dependencies, and some `parameters` from the `SITL`.
 The map and summary dependencies will be input via the `current_analyses` argument, and the folds will be input via the fold argument.
   - A summary can depend on folds, maps and other summaries.
-  - You could do everything in a summary node, but don't.
+  - You could do everything in a single summary node, but don't.
 It's bad and you should feel bad.

 ### Report